Latest updates (7th September 2020, 20.50h) that may affect your travel to and from Jordan:

-Travelers heading to the Kingdom will have to prove they have spent 14 days in one of the above mentioned countries, where they have departed from.
+Travelers heading to the Kingdom will have to prove they have spent 14 days in the country where they have departed from.

-Travelers from these destinations will not need to enter quarantine as long as they have undergone a COVID-19 test 72 hours prior to arrival.
+Travelers from Green countries will not need to enter quarantine as long as they have undergone a COVID-19 test 72 hours prior to arrival AND also tested negative at Amman or Aqaba Airport upon arrival.

-All travelers will have to complete an online declaration 24 hours prior to departure at a cost of JD 40.
+All travelers have to complete an online declaration 24 hours prior to departure at a cost of JD 40.
+This covers the fee of the PCR test upon arrival.
 Click here to fill the form

 Non-Jordanians must also be able to prove they have valid health insurance that covers hospital treatment in case of getting infected with COVID-19.